Cybersecurity essentials : How to spot a scammer

-Fraudsters often try to disguise themselves as trusted agencies like The Police, HMRC, the NHS and banking/insurance providers to try and get your personal details over the phone, so if something doesn’t seem right or you are being put under pressure by the caller, please take the time to stop and think before you take any action being asked of you.
+Fraudsters often try to disguise themselves as trusted agencies like The Police, utility and telecommunications providers, HMRC, the NHS and banking/insurance providers to try and get your personal details over the phone, so if something doesn’t seem right or you are being put under pressure by the caller, please take the time to stop and think before you take any action being asked of you.
 Was the call received out of the blue or unexpectedly?
 Have you been asked to share personal information?

 Here are some of the more common and more successful phone scams to watch out for:

 The HMRC scam – when the tax man calls most of us sit up and listen, which helps make scams about tax refunds and unpaid tax bills all the more intimidating.
 HMRC will never call you to ask for account details, whether it’s to take or make a payment, and won’t leave a message asking you to call them back either.
 If in doubt, log in to the HMRC website and call them direct on the number provided.

 The number spoof scam – technology now allows scammers to mimic official phone numbers on your phone’s display or even mimic the call centre recording for the company, lending them credibility that they are who they say they are.
 If they ask you for anything out of place, just hang up.
 If you’re unsure, call the company in question using the official number on its website.

 Safety tip: a good way to avoid the perils of phone scams is to stop as many as possible before they call you.
 Registering free with the Telephone Preference Service can reduce (but not eliminate) your phone number’s exposure to cold and scam callers.